 Haplotype-resolved genome assembly revealed high level of within-genome variation in P. phoxinus

 Analysis of mean genome wide heterozygosity and structural variation, as outlined in the preceding sections, revealed a high level of variation present in the P. phoxinus haplomes.
-This is a possible reflection of high fecundity and large population size, expected in most freshwater fish species (Karjalainen et al., 2016; Röpke et al., 2021).
+This is a possible outcome of high fecundity and large population size, expected in most freshwater fish species (Karjalainen et al., 2016; Röpke et al., 2021).
 The detection of genetic diversity in highly heterozygous species can be compromised by either un-phased genome-assembly approaches or haplotype-merged assemblies, which would ultimately lead to a significant underestimation of true genetic diversity (Nakandala et al., 2023; Takeuchi et al., 2022).
-Collapsed reference genomes restrict assembly accuracy and exploration of heterozygous regions of the genome, missing out on potentially interesting intra-individual variation (Low et al., 2020).
+Collapsed reference genomes restrict assembly accuracy and exploration of heterozygous regions of the genome, obscuring potentially interesting intra-individual variation (Low et al., 2020).

 Gene Family Evolution - Histone Gene Families Retracted, NLRC Genes Expanded in P. phoxinus

 Inferring gene orthology from sequence data is a fundamental approach for understanding evolutionary relationships between genes and species through their evolutionary history (Tekaia, 2016).
-A total of 396,455 genes across all 11 species described in the protein annotation section were included and 381,263 (96.12%) of these genes were successfully assigned to 27,672 orthogroups, i,e. gene-sets in those species or in a subset of these species, that derived from their respective last common ancestor (Supplementary Table S12).
-The total number of orthogroups comprising proteins from all species was 14,914 (Table 4).
+A total of 396,455 genes across all 11 species described in the section on annotation of protein-coding genes were included and 381,263 (96.12%) of these genes were successfully assigned to 27,672 orthogroups, i,e. gene-sets in those species or in a subset of these species, that derived from their respective last common ancestor (Supplementary Table S12).
+The total number of orthogroups comprising protein-coding genes from all species was 14,914 (Table 5).
 Single-copy orthogroups, also known as 1-to-1 orthogroups, contain genes that have evolved from a common ancestral gene but are present in a single copy across all proteomes used in an ortholog analysis (Creevey et al., 2011; Simão et al., 2015; Tekaia, 2016).
-Our orthology inference analysis revealed the presence of 301 single-copy orthogroups which provided a solid basis for phylogenetic studies.
+Our orthology inference analysis revealed the presence of 301 single-copy orthogroups which provided a solid basis for subsequent phylogenetic studies.

-Table 4.
+Table 5.
 Summary statistics of orthology inference analysis of P. phoxinus and 10 other teleost species.